 CONCLUSIONS

-A method of radiometrically calibrating VHR image mosaics to surface reflectance was presented.
-The method is based on the concept of cross calibration.
-Unlike standard sensor to sensor cross calibration methods, we adopted an approach of image to image calibration.
+A method of radiometrically calibrating aerial photographs to surface reflectance was presented.
+Unlike standard sensor-to-sensor cross calibration methods, an image-to-image calibration approach was proposed in this paper.
 A spatially varying linear model is used to approximate the relationship between surface reflectance and sensor DN.
-The parameters of this model are found using the well calibrated reference, and the model is applied to the uncalibrated imagery.
-A limitation of the method is that it requires a concurrent, spectrally similar reference image for any mosaic being calibrated which may not always be available.
-It however avoids the necessity of having to execute complex and time-consuming atmospheric, BRDF and mosaic smoothness adjustments which are typical in other mosaic calibration techniques.
+The parameters of this model are found using a well calibrated reference image, and the model is applied to the uncalibrated imagery.
+A limitation of the method is that it requires a concurrent, spectrally similar reference image for any set of aerial photographs being calibrated.
+Such an image may not always be available at the required spatial resolution.
+However, the proposed method avoids the necessity of having to execute complex and time-consuming atmospheric and BRDF corrections, as well as typical mosaicking calibration techniques such as hotspot removal, colour balancing and seam line elimination.